Neural networks for classification of strokes in electrical impedance tomography on a 3D head model: Introduction

-Our numerical tests show that the probability of detecting hemorrhagic strokes is reasonably high, even when the electrodes are misplaced with respect to their intended location and the geometric model for the head is inaccurate to the extent that is to be expected in practice.
-Fully connected neural networks are arguably the most accurate tool for the described classification, whereas convolutional neural networks do not generalize well to the test datasets.
+Our numerical tests show that the probability of detecting hemorrhagic strokes is reasonably high, even when the electrodes are misplaced with respect to their intended location and the geometric model for the head is inaccurate.
+We find that both fully connected neural networks and convolutional neural networks are efficient tools for the described classification.
+More precisely, in our experiments we observe that a shallow fully connected neural network generalizes better to the test datasets than a convolutional one.

 This paper is organized as follows.
 In Section \ref{sec:datagen} we recall the CEM and the parametrized head model with the workflow for mesh generation.
 Neural networks and their specifications are introduced in Section \ref{sec:NN}.
 Section \ref{sec:settings} presents the experiment settings, while numerical results are described in Section \ref{sec:results}.
 Finally, Section \ref{sec:conclusion} lists the concluding remarks.